zackdraws/zackdraws.github.io/README.md

  - Linkedin

 # Software used

 ## Emacs
-to edit my website I run emacs and just use 'httpd-start-serve directory which allows me to see a preview of my website @ 'localhost:8080.
-To see live updates I use 'impatient-mode' in Emacs (m-x impa mode) @ localhost:8080/imp/live and then I use git and magit to update.
+for
+- httpd-start-serve directory to preview of site @ 'localhost:8080.
+- magit to update.

 ## Premiere
-for putting reels together
+for
+Reel compositing

 ## TVPaint Animation 11
-for animation
+for
+Animation

 ## Adobe Photoshop
-for work
+for
+ Work